01. The Problem: Context Contamination

 03. Advanced Strategy: The Sunday Workflow

 High-performing couples often use a 'Sunday Ritual.'
-They sit down for 15 minutes, spin the **Admin Jar** to assign chores for the week (getting the boring stuff out of the way), and then spin the **Romantic Jar** to lock in a date night.
-This separates the 'Business Partner' relationship from the 'Romantic Partner' relationship.
+They sit down for 15 minutes, spin the **Adventure Jar** to lock in something new to try this week, and then spin the **Romantic Jar** to plan a date night.
+This separates everyday life from intentional connection time.

 04. The Golden Rule of Separation